 Designating something as the “most” or “best” is always tricky.
-I mean, I haven't BEEN everywhere or SEEN everything, so how can I confirm if I have, in fact, eaten the BEST pizza in Chicago or seen the MOST UNIQUE lighthouse in New England?
+I mean, I haven't BEEN everywhere or SEEN everything, so how can I confirm if I have, in fact, eaten the BEST pizza in Chicago or seen the MOST CHARMING village in England?

 Similarly, how can I confirm or deny that the most beautiful beach in Thailand lies on the Railay peninsula?

 Well, the truth is that I can't.
 I haven't been to all of Thailand's beaches.
 There are so many of them that it would take years, maybe even decades to see them all.
 And even then my definition of “most beautiful” might be different than yours.

 What I CAN do, however, is show you some photos of the beaches that often get these “best” and “most” designations on Thailand's Andaman Coast, and let you draw your own conclusions.

 Let's talk about Railay.

 Many people think Railay is an island since it and its beaches can only be reached by longtail boat from either Ao Nang or Krabi town.
 It's actually a peninsula, though.
 The reason you can only reach it by boat is because of the tall limestone mountains that make the peninsula so famous.

 These mountains give Railay its breath-taking scenery — and also make it really popular with rock climbers.